the-emmons/blog/content/pages/about/index.md

 template: "page"
 ---

 Ryan Emmons is a Security Engineer and Vulnerability Researcher based in Chicago, IL.
-He works for Converge Technology Solutions, performing application and network penetration tests for major clients across a variety of industries.
+He works at Converge Technology Solutions, performing application and network penetration tests for major clients across a variety of industries.
 Additionally, he has identified notable zero-day vulnerabilities in widely used commercial and open-source software.

 #### Certifications ####
  - Offensive Security Certified Professional (OSCP)